Staying Safe and Well

 Food, glorious food!

-We are very fortunate to have our wonderful cook, Mrs Grant who cooks delicious healthy meals for us (children and teachers!).
+We are very fortunate to have our wonderful catering team who cook delicious healthy meals for us (children and teachers!).
 Our kitchen was installed in October 2011 and it has made a great difference to the school.
-Aspens, our catering company, have recently been awarded the prestigious ‘Food for Life’ award which promotes healthy and nutritious meals.
+Aspens, our catering company, have been awarded the prestigious ‘Food for Life’ award which promotes healthy and nutritious meals.
 We enjoy promoting special themed meals which are very popular (eg Bonfire lunch).
-Our Harvest lunch for our whole community including parents and grandparents, prepared in part by the children, was generally regarded as the best yet with over 200 people sitting down to delicious soup followed by apple flapjack!
+Our last Harvest lunch for our whole community including parents and grandparents, prepared in part by the children, was generally regarded as the best yet with over 200 people sitting down to delicious soup followed by apple flapjack!
+We have adapted this in 2021 due to Covid whereby parents were invited to join us for a 'Welcome Wednesday lunch' with children from a single class.
+A delicious roast dinner was had by all!

 Well-being awards and research

-We are currently in the process of applying to undertake the new Healthy Schools Award which we were last awarded in 2008.
-We received Eco Schools Silver award in 2010 and have an Eco team who work to improve the school’s environment and to promote global eco issues.
+We were delighted to receive a new Healthy Schools Award last year (2021).
+We have an Eco team who work to improve the school’s environment and to promote global eco issues.
 They help us to care for our immediate environment and have consideration for the wellbeing of our world.

-We have been very pleased to support Year 5 who have been taking part in a ‘Health for Life’ research project with Bristol University and this has formed a large part of their science and health curriculum over the year.
+We love getting involved in research.
+In the past we were very pleased to support Year 5 who took part in a ‘Health for Life’ research project with Bristol University.

 Well-being in our environment

 We are very fortunate to have such lovely grounds with green space that promote well being.
 On our large field is the prize winning willow circle from Chelsea Garden Show which was generously donated to the school along with the natural driftwork storyteller chair.
-We have the new Diamond Jubilee Garden with its viewing platform into the conservation area.
-We are currently developing a spiritual area to enable quiet reflection in our Victorian building.
+We have the Diamond Jubilee Garden with its viewing platform into the conservation area with its pond (designed by children).
+We are currently developing a spiritual area to enable quiet reflection at the side of the field and we are very grateful for the funding from the United Reformed Church who are supporting this exciting project.